-This booklet aims to provide information about the curriculum your daughter will be offered for the next two years she will spend at Bishop's Hatfield Girls' School.
+This booklet aims to provide information about the curriculum you will be offered for the next two years you will spend at Bishop's Hatfield Girls' School.
 At this school we have always provided a broad and balanced curriculum which is sound educationally and also ensures that future career choices are not jeopardised by wrong decisions about subjects at the age of 14.
-While every girl must study a number of core subjects there is still some room for choice and staff will be counselling pupils and advising on requirements for specific careers where necessary.
-A meeting is to be held on Thursday 27th February at 6.00 p.m. at which you will have the opportunity to talk to staff about the courses offered.
+While every pupil must study a number of core subjects there is still some room for choice and staff will be counselling pupils and advising on requirements for specific careers where necessary.

-There will also be an opportunity for you to discuss your daughter's progress at the Parents' Consultation evening on Thursday 5th March 2020 from 4.30 p.m. - 7.30 p.m.
-At this meeting you will be able to speak to your daughter's teachers about her current progress.
-We hope that you will be able to attend and we look forward to meeting you then.
+There will also be an opportunity for you and your parents/carers to discuss your progress at the virtual Parents' Consultation evening on Thursday 3rd March 2022 from 4.30 p.m. - 7.30 p.m.
+At this meeting you will be able to speak to your teachers about your current progress.
+We hope that you and your parents/carers will be able to attend and we look forward to seeing you then.